 - No agent fee in the cost stack.
 Putrajaya investors often self-manage because the tenant pool is concentrated and accessible through government department networks.
 Skipping the 5 percent management fee (roughly RM 10/month on this unit) is realistic.

 Even with these favourable adjustments, the margin is thin.
-One OPR hike of 0.25 percent adds ~RM 38/month to the instalment and turns the property mildly negative.
-This is a property to buy at the asking price if you are already based in Putrajaya and can capture the self-management savings; it is not a property to buy from elsewhere with a managing agent.
+One OPR hike of 0.25 percent adds ~RM 38/month to the instalment and turns the unit mildly negative.
+This is the kind of property to buy if you are already based in Putrajaya and can capture the self-management savings; it is not one to buy from elsewhere with a managing agent.

-Imperio Residence in Melaka is the cheapest property on this list at RM 205,000 with RM 1,300 rent.
-Simplified surplus is +RM 483, which looks modest — but the low price point means the fixed cost base is also lower, and the full 12-cost math can work out differently than larger units.
+At the cheap end of Melaka, consider an illustrative low-entry unit, not a specific listing: around RM 205k with RM 1,300 rent.
+The simplified surplus looks healthy, but the low price point means the fixed cost base is also lower, so the full 12-cost math can work out differently than on larger units.

 | Line | Value (RM) |